nheljim21/mini-business/README.md

 3. Customize the content:

--Replace text, colors, or services in index.html
+- Replace text, colors, or services in index.html

--Modify styles in style.css
+- Modify styles in style.css

 4. Set up the contact form:

--Sign up at Formspree (or similar)
+- Sign up at Formspree (or similar)

--Replace the action URL in the <form> with your Formspree endpoint
+- Replace the action URL in the <form> with your Formspree endpoint

 5. Deploy your site (choose one):

--GitHub Pages: Push to a public repo, then enable GitHub Pages in settings
+- GitHub Pages: Push to a public repo, then enable GitHub Pages in settings

--Netlify: Drag and drop your folder to Netlify
+- Netlify: Drag and drop your folder to Netlify

--Vercel: Connect repo at Vercel
+- Vercel: Connect repo at Vercel

 ---